codeBelt/generate-template-files/README.md

 #### `IResults`

 Below is an example of what you receive from the `onComplete` callback.
-It has the output path, list of files created and the [Replacer Slots](#replacer-slots) with the value entered.
+It has the output path, list of files created and the [Replacer Slots](#replacer-slots-or-ireplacerslotquestion) with the value entered.

 -   `output.path` - The file(s) output path
 -   `output.files` - List of files created
--   `stringReplacers` - List of [Replacer Slots](#replacer-slots); name and values entered during the setup process
+-   `stringReplacers` - List of [Replacer Slots](#replacer-slots-or-ireplacerslotquestion); name and values entered during the setup process

-###### Example data you would get from the onComplate callback
+###### Example data you would get from the onComplete callback

 ```javascript
 {